PoliticalGraveyard.com

 Luckie, Samuel H. — of Texas.
 Member of Texas Republic Senate, 1845.
 Burial location unknown.

-Lucking, Alfred (1856-1929) — of Detroit, Wayne County, Mich.
+Lucking, Alfred Edward (1856-1929) — also known as Alfred Lucking — of Detroit, Wayne County, Mich.
 Born in Ingersoll, Ontario, December 18, 1856.
 Democrat.
-Lawyer; U.S. Representative from Michigan 1st District, 1903-05; defeated, 1904; delegate to Democratic National Convention from Michigan, 1924.
+Lawyer; timber business; U.S. Representative from Michigan 1st District, 1903-05; defeated, 1904; delegate to Democratic National Convention from Michigan, 1924 (member, Platform and Resolutions Committee).
+English and Scottish ancestry.
 Died in Detroit, Wayne County, Mich., December 1, 1929 (age 72 years, 348 days).
 Interment at Woodlawn Cemetery, Detroit, Mich.

 Lucking, William A., Jr. — of Ojai, Ventura County, Calif.
 Republican.
 Delegate to Republican National Convention from California, 1960.
 Still living as of 1960.

-LUCKMAN: See also George F. Aherne
+LUCKMAN: See also George Francis Aherne

 Lucksinger, Fred H. — of San Luis Obispo, San Luis Obispo County, Calif.
 Mayor of San Luis Obispo, Calif., 1954-55.
-Still living as of 1955.
+Presumed deceased.
+Burial location unknown.

-LUCKY (Soundex L200) — See also BUCKY, KENTUCKY, LOCKEY, LOCY, LOKEY, LUCCHI, LUCHY, LUCI, LUCK, LUCKE, LUCKEY, LUCKIE, LUCY, LUSKY, PLUCKY, STUCKY.
+LUCKY (Soundex L200) — See also BUCKY, KENTUCKY, LOCKEY, LOCY, LOKEY, LUCCHI, LUCHY, LUCI, LUCIE, LUCK, LUCKE, LUCKEY, LUCKIE, LUCY, LUSKY, PLUCKY, STUCKY.

 LUCKY: See also Lucky Lamons